It's no surprise that a thorough onboarding process is important so new employees settle in well and swiftly in your company. But...

 • New hires are 58% more inclined to stay in a company for more than 3 years, when properly onboarded.

-A premise, that is often overseen, is that people are different and learn differently.
-This implies that you to a higher extent than before should tailor the onboarding to process to different types of employees.
+A premise often overlooked is that people are different and learn differently.
+This implies that you should tailor the onboarding process to different types of employees to a greater extent than before.

 The same counts for onboarding freelancers.
-These can easily be forgotten when focus is on new employees that gets flowers on their first day and a personal desk.
-If you want the optimal cooperation and result out of your freelancers you should really think of them in your learning and onboarding processes.
+These can easily be forgotten when the focus is on new employees who get flowers on their first day and a personal desk.
+If you want optimal cooperation and results from your freelancers, you should really consider them in your learning and onboarding processes.

 Learn more about Onboarding in these insightful posts: